 Some people don’t like change.
 And, one of the most common reactions in Oxford it seems, is to say that the city will become a ‘ghost town’, bereft of people, shops and visitors.

-This seemed a theme for the Transport Strategy of 1999, which put 5 Bus Gates in the centre of the city – and an academic study showed no significant change in footfall.
+This seemed a theme for the first bus gates in 1973, and the Transport Strategy of 1999, which put 5 Bus Gates in the centre of the city – and an academic study showed no significant change in footfall.

 Many studies have shown the value of traffic reduction and pedestrianisation of urban spaces to their use and retail sales.
 But that won’t stop the ghost stories.